adolfintel/ChadQuake/README.md

 All command line options are the same as the Mark V.

 ## Building
-ChadQuake, like Mark V can be build on Visual Studio 2008 SP1.
+ChadQuake, like Mark V, can be built on Visual Studio 2008 SP1.
 Load the project and press Build.
 All dependencies are included.

 ## Credits
 Baker: for making Mark V, the best and most badass Quake source port out there.